miguelmota/ethereum-development-with-go-book/zh/smart-contract-load/README.md

 ---
-description: Tutorial on how to load an initialize a smart contract with Go.
+概述: Tutorial on how to load an initialize a smart contract with Go.
 ---

 # Loading a Smart Contract